 The first major league baseball game was played here on April 23, 1914, making it the nation’s second-oldest major league ballpark.
 The original scoreboard is still used, where score-by-innings, players’ numbers, strikes, outs, hits, and errors are all posted manually.

 There are several new restaurants and a new hotel that has recently opened that is giving this neighborhood a new vitality and a makeover.
 If you are in town for a game or concert this is the place to stay and eat.
 Locals will love it also, but if you are not attending a game, you might avoid the crowds by visiting when the Cubs are away or in the off-season to make sure you can get a reservation.

 Hotel Zachary Chicago: This new hotel with both a classic and contemporary design, is located at 3630 N. Clark right across from Wrigley Field.
 The hotel is named for Zachary Taylor Davis, the Chicago architect who designed Wrigley Field in 1914.
 The rooms and suites are very attractively decorated.
-Off of the lobby of the hotel you will find The Bar and The Alma Room where breakfast is served daily.
+Off of the lobby of the hotel you will find the Alama, its newly reimagined bar and lounge.

-On the street level you will find some great restaurants to try.
-Dutch & Doc’s, a casual American brasserie and bar opened by Chicago’s Boka Restaurant Group, has been rebranded and is now Swift & Sons Tavern & Oyster Bar with more of a tavern atmosphere and a menu of sandwiches, po’boys and oysters.
+On the street level you will find some great restaurants to try, including Swift & Sons Tavern with more of a tavern atmosphere and a menu of sandwiches, po’boys and oysters.
 It is located at the corner of Clark and Addison.